Faiz-C/ssbc/README.md

 ## Use
 This application is free to use by any who wants to use it.
-A link to this repo would be greatly appreciated if you do decide to use it though.
+A link to this repo would be greatly appreciated if you do decide to use it publicly though.

 ## Issues
 As this was mainly an application for learning on my end I'm sure there might be issues